Didn’t Find what you were looking for?

 All electrical wiring must be performed by a qualified and licensed electrician with complete knowledge of local codes and regulations.
 Costs of hiring an electrician can vary greatly depending on several factors such as your sauna’s distance from your electrical service box, the state you live in, and the cost of materials.
 We recommend you get quotes from 2 to 3 different licensed electricians before you begin the installation.

-Our sauna heaters require 220v and must be hardwired to your electrical panel.
+Our sauna heaters require 240v and must be hardwired to your electrical panel.

-6kW heaters require a 30-amp breaker and 10/2 wire, unless they are positioned more than 30 feet from the breaker in which case they will require an 8/2 wire.
+6kW Harvia manual control heaters require a standard two-pole 30-amp breaker and 10/2 wire, unless they are positioned more than 90 feet from the breaker in which case they will require 8/2 wire.

-8kW heaters require a 40-amp breaker and 8/2 wire
+8kW Harvia manual control heaters require a standard two-pole 40-amp breaker and 8/2 wire.

-9kW heaters require a 45-amp breaker and 8/2 wire
+9kW Harvia manual control heaters require a standard two-pole 45-amp breaker and 8/2 wire.

-8kW Harvia digital heaters will require a 40-amp breaker and an 8/3 wire
+8kW Harvia Wi-Fi heaters require a standard two-pole 40-amp breaker and 8/2 wire or 8/3 if installing a light.

-9kW Harvia digital heaters will require a 45-amp breaker and an 8/3 wire
+9kW Harvia Wi-Fi heaters require a standard two-pole 45-amp breaker and 8/2 wire or 8/3 if installing a light.

-9kW HUUM Hive heaters will require a 50-amp breaker and 8/3 wire.
+9kW HUUM Wi-Fi heaters require a standard two-pole 50-amp breaker and 8/2 wire or 8/3 if installing a light.

 Your electrician will drill a hole in the wall of the sauna below the heater for the conduit.
 All of the wires will come into the sauna through this hole.
 In a barrel sauna, it can also come up through the floor below the heater.